CAcertOrg/cacert-infradocs/docs/systems/cats.rst

 -------------------------------------------

 The CATS software is a custom PHP based system.
 The application is contained in :file:`/home/cats/public_html`.
-The current repository is at https://github.com/CAcertOrg/cats, historic versions are available at https://svn.cacert.org/CAcert/Education/CATS. `Instructions for CATS setup
-<https://github.com/CAcertOrg/cats/blob/release/INSTALL.txt>`_ can be found in
-the git repository.
+The current repository is in :github:`cats`, historic versions are available at https://svn.cacert.org/CAcert/Education/CATS. :github:`Instructions for CATS setup <cats/blob/release/INSTALL.txt>` can be found in the git repository.

 CATS requires client certificate authentication setup in the Apache httpd server.